FINE ART AND HANDYCRAFT COURSES

 of Art History and also attend other courses during the day.

-PROGRAMME Course A: Visits to museums, churches and monuments, in Italian
+PROGRAM Course A: Visits to museums, churches and monuments, in Italian

 - Galleria degli Uffizi